ssfsx17/ffpnp/Jobs/JobDetails/Fighter.md

 ### Fighter Tech T5

 Air Render (1 AP) (single) - Do a melee attack as if it were ranged.
+If the target has Float status, then do double damage.

 Psychstrike (1 AP) (single) - Attack against Magic Evasion and Magic Defense.